 “Dan Jones.”
 He pulled his gaze from the girl with the bible to shake Jillian’s hand.

 “Danny-Boy Jones,” repeated the teacher.
 “Tell us about yourself.”

 Dan thought.
 “I visited my father over the Summer.
 He was a professor of religious studies.
 I think religions are really interesting.”
 He peeked at the girl with the bible but she buried herself in the book.
 “He showed me lots neat books.”

-“Danny-Boy, what was your favorite book he showed you?”
+“Danny-Boy, what was your favorite book he’s showed you?”

-“Because,” said the girl with the eraser, “his nickname is Dainty.
-It’s like he’s in the book!”
+“Because,” said the short girl with the eraser, “his nickname is Dainty.
+It’s like he’s the star!”

 “Is it, now?
 What makes you Dainty, Danny-Boy?”

 “He’s so cleanly.
 Watch!”
 She blew eraser crumbs onto Dan’s side of the table.
 He brushed the crumbs into one hand and tossed them in a trashcan.
 “See?
 He didn’t even brush ’em on the floor.”

 “My name is Faith Featherway,” she said, “and I’m sculpting my favorite animal, a fox.
 But it’s not coming out well.
 It looks more like a cloud.
 Or a blob.”

-The teacher laughed.
+The teacher smirked.
 “I remember you from my art class.
 You never did stop with the foxes, did you?”

 “They’re the best animal.”
-Faith drew a black nose on her eraser with a pen.
+Faith penned a black nose on her eraser.

 “Is it?
 You, last at the table.
 Which animal do you think is best?”

 “And what is your name?”

 “Beatrice,” said Beatrice.
 Dan smiled dumbly as she spoke, but she didn’t look at him.
 “Beatrice Baxter.”

 “BeatBax,” said Faith.
 “It sounds much cooler.”

 After the rest of class introduced themselves, the teacher took a stack of fliers from her desk.
 “The school wants us to educate our homeroom about drugs.
 Who here has heard of crickets?”